Code-switching: African-American English and Standard English

 Children growing up in African American communities, who natively speak African-American Vernacular English (AAVE), acquire a kind of bilingualism (or bidialectism) when entering mainstream American classrooms.
 Teachers and academic expectations they encounter require them to use standard, higher-prestige linguistic features for school assignments and classroom participation, often effectively leading these students to develop an ability to code-switch rapidly between nonstandard AAVE and standard English features.
 This can pose a processing obstacle for some students who have to navigate subtle grammatical differences between the two varieties of English when interpreting prompts and instructions (see, e.g., Terry, et al., 2010 on past tense copula was/were).
 Age is a significant factor in determining how many AAVE forms vs. more standard forms are produced by a given student with a significant downshift in classroom AAVE production occurring around the transition from preschool to kindergarten and first grade.
 Craig and Washington (2004) found a reduction in five out of six morpho-syntactic characteristics studied across the transition from pre-kindergarten to kindergarten including null copula, zero articles, zero past tense, zero plurals, and zero prepositions.
 The bidialectism developed by these children offers similar advantages to other kinds of bilingualism including increased executive function and advances in critical thinking.
 As an example of this code-switching in action, see the following transcript of Rachel Jeantel's testimony in the trial of George Zimmerman for the murder of Trayvon Martin below.
 This transcript was analyzed in Rickford and King (2016); the bolded elements represent places where initially a null copula (indicated by the symbol ∅) was used which was switched to an overt copula (s) when asked for clarification by the court reporter:The structure of African American English differs significantly from standard English, particularly in the use of the Invariant "be".
 An illustration of this distinction is evident in its application for habitual or repeated actions.
 In instances involving actions in the present with subjects other than "I," the use of a form of "be" is omitted.
 For actions in the past tense, "was" or "were" is employed, while present tense questions utilize a conjugated form of "be."
 Questions pertaining to habitual actions employ the combination of "do" and "be."
 Notably, the Invariant "be" also serves to indicate future actions, wherein it may be optionally combined with an auxiliary.
 Unlike the verb "to be", the Invariant "be" lacks variant forms such as "is", "are", or "am".
-Getting to know the African American English is very important because many African American students use this English in class and then often get told to use the standard English forms.
-The invariant be is also considered a code switching because you technically switch in between two languages.
-Even though these languages are almost the same there are still some grammatical differences that makes the African American English its own language.